How do I post an incident update on my status page?

 - Open your status page.

-- Click Post update.
+- Click Create update.

 - Write a short summary for the title and a longer explanation for the body.